-As during the whole period China has been net importer of sheep meat, China's import MFN tariff on sheep meat, both fresh or frozen (HS 0204), has been used as an estimation of the MPD [1].
+As during the whole period China has been net importer of sheep meat, China's import MFN tariff on sheep meat, both fresh or frozen (HS0204), has been used as an estimation of the MPD.

 Margins: Marketing margin (Farm gate - Wholesale) as % of farm gate price: 25% until 2009, 16% in 2010 and 22.1% since 2011.
-Transportation costs (Border - Wholesale) as % of border price: 4% until 2010 and 2.8% since 2011 [2].
-However, import tariff has been applied as a proxy for price gap during the whole period (see above for the definition of the reference price), thus no margins are employed; No quality adjustments.
+Transportation costs (Border - Wholesale) as % of border price: 4% until 2010 and 2.8% since 2011.
+However, import tariff has been applied as a proxy for price gap during the whole period (see above for the definition of the reference price); No quality adjustments.

-Sources: [1] WITS TRAINS tariffs database; China Customs Statistical Yearbook, Customs General Administration of China (CGAC); [2] Interviews with business representatives, traders and commodity experts in China.
+Sources: CGAC (Customs General Administration of China), China Customs Statistical Yearbook, various editions; UN Comtrade database; interviews with business representatives, traders and commodity experts in China.